China’s Unique Jade Culture

 A 1,000-Year-Old Jade Statue

-China historically has four major locations with rich reserve of high quality jade, which are Xinjiang in northwest for Hetian Jade, Shaanxi in central north for Dushan Jade, Liaoning in northeast for Youyan Jade and Hubei in central south for Green Jade.
+China historically has four major locations with a rich reserve of high-quality jade, which are Xinjiang in the northwest for Hetian Jade, Shaanxi in central north for Dushan Jade, Liaoning in the northeast for Youyan Jade and Hubei in central south for Green Jade.

 A jade of this size is very unusual that is why Chinese would build a temple to house it with the name of the temple after the jade statue.